guillermooo/sublime-undocs/source/reference/commands.rst

 **set_mark**
 	Sets a one-per-file mark on the character right before the caret, for further operations with the related commands.
-If a mark has already been set in that file,it is removed and set to the new position.
+If a mark has already been set in that file, it is removed and set to the new position.

 **select_to_mark**
 	Selects the text between the character right before the caret and the